 Compassionate Assisted Living Services at Green Hill

 Green Hill in West Orange New Jersey is an intimate, Five-Star rated senior living community that focuses on a person-directed, continuum of care.
 That means that the senior is the center of his or her emotional, physical and healthcare and choices.
-Green Hill offers independent living, assisted living, skilled nursing, rehabilitation and memory care in the Legacy building or in one of our four Green House Homes.
+Green Hill offers independent living, assisted living, skilled nursing, rehabilitation and memory care in the Legacy building or in one of our four The Villas at Green Hill.
 Green Hill provides a nursing staff ratio far above the New Jersey and national averages and boasts one of the highest level of team member longevity in the industry.
 Green Hill is family centered with a wide range of events and activities for residents, their friends and families.

 Green Hill @ Home provides stop gap home care for elders that are not quite ready to move to a senior residence.
 If you are thinking about a senior living residence or home care in the NYC metropolitan region, contact the team at Green Hill for an appointment to discuss your needs.
 Contact us today or call 973-731-2300 x381.